myklst/terraform-provider-st-alicloud/README.md

   This resource is designed to attach an auto scaling group (ESS) with a list of load balancers (CLB) default server group.

+- **st-alicloud_cs_kubernetes_permission**

+  This resource is designed to attach a list of clusters' kubernetes role permissions (CS) with a (RAM) user, and to replace the official Alicloud Terraform Provider's resource [*alicloud_cs_kubernetes_permissions*](https://registry.terraform.io/providers/aliyun/alicloud/latest/docs/resources/cs_kubernetes_permissions).
+  The official resource will overwrite all the permissions which is attached with the user, which means it will remove the permissions from other clusters.

 ### Data Sources

 - **st-alicloud_ddoscoo_domain_resources**